 The herpes simplex virus spreads between people, usually through contact with saliva or direct contact with a blister.
 The most infectious time is in the first few days when the blister is forming.
 Sometimes, people can pass the virus to others when they have no symptoms.
 This is because the virus may be lying dormant in the skin cells of the lips.

-People with cold sores should wash their hands after touching their cold sore and should be especially careful to avoid touching their own eyes after touching their cold sore.
+If you have a cold sore, be sure to wash your hands after touching it and be especially careful to avoid touching your own eyes after touching your cold sore.
 It is the fluid contained in the blisters that is considered to be the most infectious.
 While you have a cold sore it is also important to avoid:

 Preventing the transmission of HSV among children

-If young children are unable to follow good hygiene practices, they should be excluded from child care or school until the blister stops weeping.
-Blisters should be covered by a dressing, where possible.
+If young children with a cold sore are unable to follow good hygiene practices, it is recommended that they be excluded from childcare or school until the blister stops weeping.
+It is also recommended that blisters be covered by a dressing, where possible.

 Treatment for cold sores

 Cold sores are generally not dangerous and do not cause any permanent damage to the skin.
 Treatment does not cure the infection and is not necessary for most cases.
-Avoid picking the scab or breaking blisters as this can cause secondary infection and scarring.
+Avoid picking the scab or breaking blisters as this can cause secondary infection with bacteria, or scarring.